Fleetwood Mac Go Their Own Way, Prep For First Tour After Axing Lindsay Buckingham

 — Anthony Mason (@AnthonyMasonCBS) April 24, 2018

-As to why Lindsay Buckingham is no longer with the band: well, none of the remaining members like to use the word “fired,” but he was fired.
+As to why Lindsay Buckingham is no longer with the band, well, none of the remaining members like to use the word “fired…”

 As Rolling Stone reported earlier this month, the issue was the old bugaboo, “scheduling conflicts.”
 Specifically, according to Stevie Nicks, the 68-year-old Buckingham wanted to postpone the upcoming world tour until late 2019, for reasons that aren’t clear.
-Nicks, ever the trooper, said that waiting that long simply wasn’t in the cards.
+Nicks, ever the trouper, said that waiting that long simply wasn’t in the cards.

 “That’s a long time.
 I just did 70 shows [on a solo tour].
 As soon as I finish one thing, I dive back into another.
 Why would we stop?
 We don’t want to stop playing music.
 We don’t have anything else to do.
 This is what we do.”

 In fact, Buckingham had taken a previous leave of absence from Fleetwood Mac, back in 1987.
 Buckingham had found some success as a solo artist, and he and Nicks weren’t getting along, so they parted ways.
-However, in 1995 Buckingham was invited back to perform for a one-off concert for then-president Bill Clinton.
-The magic was still there, and in 1997 he rejoined the band for another two decades.
+However, in 1995, Buckingham was invited back to perform for a one-off concert for then-president Bill Clinton.
+The magic was still there, and, in 1997, he rejoined the band for another two decades.

 As of this writing, Lindsay Buckingham has not responded to his firing from Fleetwood Mac.